nevermined-io/cli/docs/using-cli.md

 ncli nfts721 create 0x726baA2f854A3BEC2378a707AeB38c9d933Ebad6 --name 'A picture about myself' --author 'John Doe' --price 1 --urls https://www.kazoart.com/blog/wp-content/uploads/2018/03/23-magritte-uomo-con-mela-100x70-70x50_jpg.jpg --contentType image/jpeg
 ```

 As you can see, this command is very similar to the previous one.
 The main difference is here we have defined that payment of 1 token will result in receiving an ERC-721 NFT.
-Wwhoever holds that NFT will be able to get access to the urls passed as parameter.
+Whoever holds that NFT will be able to get access to the urls passed as parameter.

 If the asset was registered properly, you got a DID with more information about the asset running: